 There are very deep psychological truths in the Buddhist traditions.
 If you can let go of the need for it to "make sense" and for every story to be based on falsifiable claims that have subsequently been verified as true by peer reviewed science, you may find this very useful.

-In the stories and techniques there are ways to deal with psychological challenges that we face as humans.
+In the stories and techniques, there are ways to deal with the psychological challenges that we face as humans.

 I ended up having much more deep experiences meditating when I went down this path.